Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Extended List of Reviewed Papers

 \cite{p212_li2023privacy} introduces adaptive differential privacy (ADP) in FL to balance privacy and model interpretability, assessed by inspecting Grad-CAM heatmaps.
 ADP selectively injects noise into client model gradients, mitigating gradient leakage attacks while preserving interpretability.
 Through theoretical and experimental analyses on IID and NOIID data, it overcomes the limitations of traditional differential privacy, demonstrating a harmonious blend of data privacy safeguards and interpretability.

 \cite{p56_brisimi2018federated} proposes a framework for solving sparse support vector machine (SVM) classification in a distributed fashion.
-Its performance demonstrated on an electronic health record (EHR) dataset.
-The proposed algorithm has improved convergence rate compared to several alternatives.
+Its performance was demonstrated on an electronic health record (EHR) dataset.
+The proposed algorithm has an improved convergence rate compared to several alternatives.
 Interpretability is assessed by achieving a classifier with fewer features considered as highly important for predictions.

-\subsection{Papers combining FL and interpretable models: applied contributions}
+\subsection{Papers Combining FL and Interpretable Models: Applied Contributions}

-\cite{p17_dong2022interpretable} implements a FL network based on Gradient Boosting Decision Trees (GBDT).
-These GBDT are considered transparent models and therefore, their FL network is considered transparent as well.
-They apply their algorithm on network intrusion data sets and claim that model is interpretable for human experts.
+\cite{p17_dong2022interpretable} implements an FL network based on Gradient Boosting Decision Trees (GBDT).
+These GBDT are considered transparent models, and therefore, their FL network is considered transparent as well.
+They apply their algorithm on network intrusion data sets and claim that the model is interpretable for human experts.

 \cite{p5_zheng2021federated} introduces a method in financial risk management for credit scoring and rating with big-data capabilities.
-Using a VFL framework, it allows multiple agencies to collaboratively train an optimized scorecard model.
+Using a VFL framework allows multiple agencies to collaboratively train an optimized scorecard model.
 Performance is showcased on two finance datasets.

 \cite{p278_sokolovska2021vanishing} proposes a novel technique called Vanishing Boosted Weights for fine-tuning models trained by a GBDT algorithm, along with an FL version of this approach.
 Based on stumps, the model remains interpretable due to their limited number.
 Iterative adjustment of each stump's output value occurs multiple times by incorporating a vanishing sequence of values.